 The Office is an important component of the Canadian government's efforts to advance human rights, including freedom of religion, around the world.
 It will advocate on behalf of religious minorities under threat, oppose religious hatred, and promote Canadian values of pluralism and tolerance.

 How does the Office work?

-The Office of Religious Freedom is led by an Ambassador appointed by the Government of Canada supported by four Foreign Affairs and International Trade Canada departmental employees.
+The Office of Religious Freedom is led by an Ambassador appointed by the Government of Canada supported by four Foreign Affairs, Trade and Development Canada departmental employees.

 How much is this initiative costing the Government of Canada?

 The Office will have an annual budget of $5 million to support programming and operations.